ankitaggarwal011/PyCNN/README.md

 ![alt text](http://www.isiweb.ee.ethz.ch/haenggi/CNN_web/CNN_figures/blockdiagram.gif "CNN Architecture")

-As shown in the above diagram, imagine a control system with a feedback loop. f(x) is the sigmoidal kernel function for this system.
-The control and the feedback templates (coefficients) are configurable and controls the output of the system.
+As shown in the above diagram, imagine a control system with a feedback loop. f(x) is the piece-wise linear sigmoid function.
+The control (template B) and the feedback (template A) templates (coefficients) are configurable and controls the output of the system.
 Significant research had been done in determining the templates for common image processing techniques, these templates are published in this [Template Library](http://cnn-technology.itk.ppke.hu/Template_library_v4.0alpha1.pdf).

 ## Motivation

 This is an extension of a demo at 14th Cellular Nanoscale Networks and Applications (CNNA) Conference 2014.
 I have written a blog post, available at [Image Processing in CNN with Python on Raspberry Pi](http://blog.ankitaggarwal.me/technology/image-processing-with-cellular-neural-networks-in-python-on-raspberry-pi).
+The library was used in my paper [B3: A plug-n-play internet enabled platform for real time image processing](http://ieeexplore.ieee.org/document/6888614/) published in IEEE Xplore.

 ## Dependencies